Date: Friday 5 May 2023

 The Hong Kong Club

-Teresa Canepa is an independent researcher and lecturer in Chinese and Japanese art, and currently a council member of the Oriental Ceramic Society in London and co-editor of the OCS newsletter.
+Teresa Canepa is an independent researcher and lecturer in Chinese and Japanese art, and a council member of the OCS and co-editor of the OCS newsletter.
 She completed a PhD in Art History at Leiden University, The Netherlands, and is author of Silk, Porcelain and Lacquer: China and Japan and their trade with Western Europe and the New World, 1500-1644 (Paul Holberton Publishing, London, 2016); and Jingdezhen to the World: The Lurie Collection of Chinese Export Porcelain from the Late Ming Dynasty (Ad Ilissvm, London, 2019).
-She has published a number of articles and lectured widely on these subjects.

 We remind members to abide by the Hong Kong Club’s smart dress code for guests: Business Smart (Jeans, T-shirts, tracksuits, shorts, shoes for sports activities and flip-flops are not acceptable.
 No denim may be worn at any time in the Club.)